mesonbuild/meson/docs/markdown/Syntax.md

   kwargs: d)
 ```

-A single function can take keyword argumets both directly in the
+A single function can take keyword arguments both directly in the
 function call and indirectly via the `kwargs` keyword argument.
 The
 only limitation is that it is a hard error to pass any particular key
 both as a direct and indirect argument.